clairestolp/word-guess-game/README.md

 6. Don't forget to place your global variables and functions above your object.
    * Remember: global variables, then objects, then calls.
 7. Definitely talk with a TA or your instructor if you get tripped up during this challenge.

+##### My Version: Pokemon Word Guess
+A pokemon will be chosen from the pokedex API

+If the player gets 6 wrong guesses before filling in the word voltorb will use Self Destruct and reset the game.

+Everytime the user gueses wrong the gameboy style prompt will change the message.

+If time remains add a hint() function that gives the type after 3 wrong guesses